-Calcium is a mineral that is necessary for life – it builds strong bones, helps blood clotting, and is vital for transmitting messages through the nerves and also in the release of certain hormones.
+Calcium is a mineral that is necessary for life.
+It builds strong bones, helps blood clotting and is vital for transmitting messages through the nerves and in the release of certain hormones.

 PLANT BASED EATING

-Most of us have been conditioned to believe that we can only get calcium from dairy products such as milk, cheese and yogurt, but this is simply not true.
-In fact, it’s so far from the truth that you probably won’t believe there are many plant foods that are actually HIGHER in calcium than dairy products.
-Yep – that’s one super cool fact huh?
+Most of us have been conditioned to believe that we can only obtain good amounts of this mineral from dairy products such as milk, cheese and yogurt, but this is simply not true.
+In fact, it’s far from the truth.
+You probably won’t believe there are many non-dairy foods with high calcium, but there are!

-When you start eating plant based, or even if you have decided to cut out dairy for whatever reason (maybe you are dairy intolerant) then you will need to be mindful of getting enough calcium into your diet.
+When you start eating plant based, or even if you have decided to cut out dairy for whatever reason (maybe you are dairy intolerant), then you will need to be mindful of getting enough calcium into your diet.

 Calcium and Strong Bones

-Calcium is SO important to health because when you don’t get enough your bones get weaker, leaving you more susceptible, not only to breakages, but the dreaded osteoporosis that affects 1 in 2 females and 1 in 4 males at some point in their lives.
+Calcium is SO important to health because when you don’t get enough your bones get weaker.
+This can leave you more susceptible, not only to breakages, but the dreaded osteoporosis that affects 1 in 2 females and 1 in 4 males at some point in their lives.

 The risks of these diseases can be negated by making sure that you eat a healthy diet that meets all your calcium needs.
-You should also stay within a healthy weight range, and be sure to keep your bones strong through weight bearing exercise.
+You should also stay within a healthy weight range, but also be sure to keep your bones strong through weight bearing exercise.

-How much Calcium do I need?
+How Much Calcium Do I Need?